mendersoftware/mender-docs/06.Administration/03.Certificates-and-keys/docs.md

-In order to generate the self-signed certificates, the script needs to know what the CN (Common Name) of the two certificates should be, i.e. which URL will the devices and users access them on.
+In order to generate the self-signed certificates, the script needs to know what the CN (Common Name) of the two certificates should be, i.e. which URL will the Mender Clients and users access them on.
 In our example, we will use `docker.mender.io` for the API Gateway and `s3.docker.mender.io` for the Storage Proxy.